warmersun/oomai/knowledge_graph/system_prompt_gpt5.md

 # Context
 - The schema for the knowledge graph is:
   {schema}
 - All graph operations occur within a single Neo4j transaction; this ensures you may utilize the `elementId()` function for node identification.
-This is not an `elementId` property, but a function call, such as: `MATCH (n:EmTech {name: 'computing'}) RETURN elementId(n) AS elementId`.
+This is not an `elementId` property, but a function call, such as: `MATCH (n:EmTech {{name: 'computing'}}) RETURN elementId(n) AS elementId`.
 - Write Cypher queries with explicit node labels and relationship types for clarity.
 - Limit the number of results for each query.